fightingtexasaggie/cwirc-hexchat/README.md

     I am not responsible for any damage caused by this software, whether it's on your computer, your morse key, or if it wipes out your hard-drive, or if it sets off a nuclear bomb, etc ...
+# cwirc-hexchat
+This is a fork of the cwirc Xchat2 plugin for Hexchat.